-1. No excuse are to be entertained for late submission for Quiz / Assignment/ Seminar Presentation, etc., except with notification from the Head of the Department.

-2. Students are expected to work individually, on all modes of evaluations, unless and until specifically assigned in Groups.

-3. Attendance and Assessments are continuous, regular and mandatory, however, Extensions may be granted only by the course instructor in consultation with Head of the Department.
-Extensions may be given on serious medical or compassionate grounds, or any other Bonafide reasons, with supporting documents, on the basis of formal written request to be made in advance to the Head of the Department.

-4. Cheating of any sort / form / types including plagiarism is strictly prohibited may zero marks with additional penalty to debar in the next assessment mode at the discretion of Instructor Concerned.
+- 1. No excuse are to be entertained for late submission for Quiz / Assignment/ Seminar Presentation, etc., except with notification from the Head of the Department. - 2.
+Students are expected to work individually, on all modes of evaluations, unless and until specifically assigned in Groups. - 3.
+Attendance and Assessments are continuous, regular and mandatory, however, Extensions may be granted only by the course instructor in consultation with Head of the Department.
+Extensions may be given on serious medical or compassionate grounds, or any other Bonafide reasons, with supporting documents, on the basis of formal written request to be made in advance to the Head of the Department. - 4.
+Cheating of any sort / form / types including plagiarism is strictly prohibited may zero marks with additional penalty to debar in the next assessment mode at the discretion of Instructor Concerned. - 5.
+Grading System and Mark sheet will be issued as per JMI rules.